umddb/cmsc724-spring2022/README.md

     - Load transactions: `mongoimport --db "analytics" --collection "transactions" /data/Assignment-2/sample_analytics/transactions.json`

 1. For Spark, see the instructions in `Assignment-3` README file for setup.

+1. *If you are having trouble installing Docker or somewhere in the steps above, you can also just install the software directly by going through the commands listed in the Dockerfile*